 What are Fordyce spots?

 The importance of recognising these papules as Fordyce spots is in the differential diagnosis of other conditions that may appear similar.
-Some sexually transmitted diseases (STDs) may start off looking like Fordyce spots on the genitals so it is essential to get a proper diagnosis from your doctor.
-STDs need to be treated appropriately with medication.
+Some sexually transmitted infections (STIs) may start off looking like Fordyce spots on the genitals so it is essential to get a proper diagnosis from your doctor.
+STIs need to be treated appropriately with medication.

 What is the treatment for Fordyce spots?